 Often, investors have an older account at Vanguard from when they first began investing with low cost mutual funds, and then they add an account at a traditionally full service investment firm as their wealth grows.

 On the other hand, many investors begin with full service wealth management, and later begin investing at a lower cost firm such as Vanguard after they have become more advanced investors seeking to invest their own money.

 In general, the more money you have at any one brokerage firm the greater your ability to access lower fees if you’re an investor with over $500,000 at a brokerage firm.
 If lower fees aren’t offered upfront, you can often negotiate for lower fees.

 How to Change Brokerage Firms

-Should you decide you want your investments in more than one place, you can simply transfer investments from one place to another.
-This is often called in-kind transfers in financial lingo.
+Should you decide you want your investments in more than one place, you can simply transfer investments from one broker to another.
+This is often called in-kind or ACAT transfers in financial lingo.

 There may be a rare time when it is hard to move certain investments from one place to another.
 For example, you could hold a fund that can only be held at the firm through which you bought it.
 This could force you to sell the fund in order to change firms, and you could even incur an exit fee if you sell the fund.